 Kangra Valley is a beautiful valley situated in the Himachal Pradesh covered with beautiful pine tree forests, orchards and streams flowing the perennial snowy mountains that help to irrigate the valley.
 The valley faces winter from October to March so the best time to visit the beautiful place is during March ending and April when the summer sun begins to shine displaying the beautiful scenery of the Kangra Valley.
 The highest peak in the valley at Dhauladhar range with a height of 15,956 ft.

 The Valley of Spiti located in between the most mysterious and beautiful region of Ladakh and Tibet.
 The best time to visit the Spiti Valley is from the month of May to October.
 The tall mountain ranges obviously are a part of the Great Himalayas.
-The valley is famous for its snow clad mountains, beautifully constructed monasteries, beautiful lakes, treks and not to forget the glaciers.
+This valley in India is famous for its snow-clad mountains, beautifully constructed monasteries, beautiful lakes, treks and not to forget the glaciers.

-The people in Spiti usually follow Buddhism and the place is also known as the ?Land of the Lamas?, Lamas as in Buddhist monks.
+The people in Spiti usually follow Buddhism and the place is also known as the 'Land of the Lamas', Lamas as in Buddhist monks.
 The region depends more on the snowfall than rainfall as a source of water for irrigation and other purposes.
-Spiti valley has almost the same vegetation and climate as Tibet and hence given the name ?Little Tibet?.
-The valley of Spiti is home to many animals especially the Himalayan fox, the Himalayan Tahr, snow leopards, musk deer etc and is considered a personal heaven to all the Wildlife photographers.
-Spiti valley is loved by tourists as it not only has a beautiful scenery but also supports many activities such as motor biking and trekking.
+Spiti valley has almost the same vegetation and climate as Tibet and hence given the name 'Little Tibet'.
+The valley of Spiti is home to many animals especially the Himalayan fox, the Himalayan Tahr, snow leopards, musk deer etc and is considered personal heaven to all the Wildlife photographers.
+Spiti valley is loved by tourists as it not only has beautiful scenery but also supports many activities such as motorbiking and trekking.
 There is also Jeep safari and the best of it all Yak ride.

 The Sutlej Valley gets its name from the famous Sutlej river.
 This valley is surrounded by rocky hills and snow capped mountains and mainly receives water from the Sutlej river for irrigation and other purposes.
-Sutlej is also home to one of India's largest Bird Sanctuary known as the Harike Bird Sanctuary.
-The main birds it gives shelter to are: the yellow eyes pigeon, Tufted Duck, Yellow Clowned Woodpecker, Water cock etc. Other animals seen in this valley are: The smooth Indian otter, Jungle Cat, Wild boar etc. Tourists love to take a walk here and if I know any better and according to the reviews I've read it is heavenly.
+Sutlej is also home to one of India's largest Bird Sanctuary is known as the Harike Bird Sanctuary.
+The main birds it gives shelter to are: the yellow eyes pigeon, Tufted Duck, Yellow Clowned Woodpecker, Water cock etc. Other animals seen in this valley in India are the smooth Indian otter, Jungle Cat, Wild boar etc. Tourists love to take a walk here and if I know any better and according to the reviews I've read it is heavenly.
 The region is said to be peaceful and quiet giving you the opportunity to connect with Nature.
 The trekking through the mountains, villages, forests is also one that you will never forget.